cyuanjun/Toto-Number-Analysis/README.md

 # TOTO Number Analysis 🎯

-A data analysis project exploring number frequency, patterns, and trends in Singapore's TOTO lottery draws using Python.
-With this project, I aim to gain insights from historical TOTO results through statistical techniques and data visualization.
+A data analysis project exploring number frequency, patterns, and trends in Singapore TOTO lottery draws using Python.
+This project aims to gain insights from historical TOTO results through statistical techniques and data visualization.

 ---

 ## 📊 Project Overview

-The goal of this project is to explore whether there is a smarter way to select our TOTO numbers that would give us a statistical advantage over just randomly selecting them.
+The goal of this project is to explore whether
-We will be doing this through:
-- Analysing the frequency of winning numbers.
+- Analyze the frequency of winning numbers.
-- Visualising trends over time.
+- Visualize trends over time.
-- Identifying number distribution and repetition patterns.
+- Identify number distribution and repetition patterns.
-- Exploring and evaluating basic prediction strategies.
+- Explore and evaluate basic prediction strategies.

 ---